KidPudel/Iggy-s-Vault/languages/odin/enum.md

-Enumeration types define a new type whose values consist of the ones specified, they are also ordered
+Enumeration types define a new type whose values consist of the strictly ones specified, they are also ordered

 ```odin
 Foo :: enum {
 	A,